 ScienceChallenge 3: Securing Female Ovarian Function

-First, many modern women delay childbearing until their thirties prioritizing education and carrier.
+First, many modern women delay childbearing until their thirties, prioritizing education and career.
 With age, the number of eggs decreases and the ability to conceive becomes attenuated.
 Thus, many women will invariably experience difficulties in conceiving due to few or chromosomal deficient oocytes.

-Secondly, one side the rising life expectancy is far beyond any historical records and is currently growing with one year every fourth year.
-In many parts of the world, women will live into their eighties and nineties, therefore, spend three to four decades in menopause, which on average is constant in the early fifties.
+Secondly, the rising life expectancy is far beyond any historical records and is currently increasing with one year every fourth year.
+On average menopause begins in the early fifties and because women will live into their eighties and nineties in many parts of the world, they will spend three to four decades in menopause.

 Claus Yding Andersen